snu-csl/os-pa2/README.md

 __DESCRIPTION__

-The `getpmpcfg()` system call returns an integer where the lower 8 bits represent the content of the specified PMP configuration register.
+The `getpmpcfg()` system call returns an integer, where the lower 8 bits represent the content of the specified PMP configuration register.
 The value `n` denotes the index of the PMP configuration register (e.g., 0 for `pmp0cfg`, 1 for `pmp1cfg`, etc.).
 You can assume that `n` is an integer value between 0 and 3.
 Since individual 8-bit PMP configuration registers, such as `pmp0cfg` and `pmp1cfg`, cannot be read directly, you must read the entire 64-bit `pmpcfg0` register,  which contains `pmp0cfg` through `pmp7cfg`, and then extract the corresponding 8-bit entry.
 The 64-bit PMP configuration registers can be accessed using the following RISC-V assembly instruction.

 ```
   # Reading pmpcfg0 register